The world's carbon markets

 A case study guide to emissions trading

-Environmental Defense Fund, a leading environmental non-profit, has partnered with the International Emissions Trading Association (IETA), a business association, to create The World's Carbon Markets: A case study guide to emissions trading.
+Environmental Defense Fund, a leading environmental non-profit, Institute for Climate Economics, a research institute, and International Emissions Trading Association (IETA), a business association, have partnered to create an online resource about emissions trading systems around the world.

-For existing programs, the case studies include a brief analysis of the unique features of each program, as well as the challenges faced in the development, implementation, and operation of each.
-They also outline the following key design elements and important issues:
+The case studies include a brief analysis of the unique features of each program, as well as the challenges faced in the development, implementation, and operation of each.
+They also outline the following key design elements and important issues, such as:

 - Cap/ target for emissions reductions